ManojJiSharma/gpl2/docs/src/token.md

 It's important to note that when the source and destination of a `Transfer` are the **same**, the `Transfer` will _always_ succeed.
-Therefore, a successful `Transfer` does not necessarily imply that the involved Accounts were valid SPL Token accounts, that any tokens were moved, or that the source Account was present as a signer.
+Therefore, a successful `Transfer` does not necessarily imply that the involved Accounts were valid GPL Token accounts, that any tokens were moved, or that the source Account was present as a signer.
 We strongly recommend that developers are careful about checking that the source and destination are **different** before invoking a `Transfer`